 Combining the Two

-The height of a Corgi-Boxer will vary depending on which parent it more closely resembles.
+The height of a Corgi Boxer mix will vary depending on which parent it more closely resembles.
 It is likely in either case to share the strong, muscular build common to both breeds.

-A Corgi-Boxer’s coat will be somewhere in between the thick, coarse fur of the Corgi and the smooth, close coat of the Boxer, with a similar range of coloring and markings.
+A Corgi Boxer mix’s coat will be somewhere in between the thick, coarse fur of the Corgi and the smooth, close coat of the Boxer.
+It will also have a similar range of coloring and markings.

 The good news is both types of coat are easy to care for, requiring minimal grooming to maintain condition.

 Corgis and Boxers share a similar average lifespan.
-A healthy Corgi-Boxer, therefore, can expect to live anywhere between 10 and 13 years.
+A healthy Corgi Boxer mix, therefore, can expect to live anywhere between 10 and 13 years.

-As such, Corgi-Boxers are likely to be energetic, outgoing dogs who enjoy interaction with people, giving them the potential to be great family dogs.
+As such, the Corgi Boxer mix is likely to be energetic, outgoing dogs who enjoy interaction with people, giving them the potential to be great family dogs.